platomik/MIE-SIB/homework2/README.md

-	Parising time has `Gamma distribution` with parameters α=0.5 and β=3.77 Number of in-line objects has `Gamma distribution` with parameters α=0.24 and β=0.04 In-line inter-arrival time has `Gamma distribution` with parameters α=0.16 and β=0.19 Whole page delay has `Weibull Distribution` with parameters α=0.32 and β=0.18 Viewing (OFF) time has `Weibull Distribution` with parameters α=0.32 and β=0.18 Number of non-cached Web-requests has `Lognormal distribution` with parameters μ=12.6 and σ2=466.56
+	Parising time has `Gamma distribution` with parameters α=0.5 and β=3.77 Number of in-line objects has `Gamma distribution` with parameters α=0.24 and β=0.04 In-line inter-arrival time has `Gamma distribution` with parameters α=0.16 and β=0.19 Whole page delay has `Weibull Distribution` with parameters α=0.57 and β=7 Viewing (OFF) time has `Weibull Distribution` with parameters α=0.32 and β=0.18 Number of non-cached Web-requests has `Lognormal distribution` with parameters μ=12.6 and σ2=466.56 Number of cached Web-requests has `Geometric distribution` with paramter p=0.57

 #### Simulation